Hello World

 1 This namespace is called 'hello'.
 This almost always matches the filename.

-2 We need to use the io.pedestal.http namespace, but would like to only type http later in the file.
+2 We need to use the io.pedestal.connector namespace, but would like to only type conn later in the file.

-3 We need to use the io.pedestal.http.route namespace, but would like to spell it as route later in the file.
+3 We need to use the io.pedestal.http.http-kit namespace, but would like to use hk later in the file.

 This is very similar to using import in Java or require in Ruby.
 It just makes some names from other namespaces available to us in this namespace.